Particle Dynamics Around the Black String: Dimensionless Dynamical Equations

 so:

-Obviously, these equations show that the radius of ISCO in Schwarzschild black hole is similar to that of the black string, and the fifth dimension has its effect on ${l}$ and ${E}$.
-Here we have three parameters $l$, $J$, $E$ which are constants of motion.
-We suppose ${J}$ as our freedom and try to tune it in a way that helps us find the other two.
-Now, in general condition and similar to \cite{Frolov:2010mi}, by adding Eq.~(\ref{(2-6)}) and Eq.~(\ref{(2-7)}) we can eliminate ${J }$ and find ${l }$ in terms of ${b }$:
+Up to the first order of perturbation, these equations show that the radius of ISCO in Schwarzschild black hole is similar to that of the black string, and the fifth dimension has its effect on ${l_{z}}$ and ${\varepsilon}$ via new angular momentum $J$.
+Here we have three parameters $l_{z}$, $J$, $\varepsilon$ which are constants of motion.
+We assume ${J}$ as our degree of freedom parameter and tuned it in a way that helps us find the other two parameters.
+Now, in general condition and similar to \cite{Frolov:2010mi}, by adding Eq.~(\ref{(2-6)}) and Eq.~(\ref{(2-7)}) we can eliminate ${J }$ and find ${l_{z} }$ in terms of ${b }$: